romaindurand/maju/readme.md

 const myPoll = createPoll(['Matrix', 'Ghostbusters', 'Terminator', 'Stargate'])
 ```

 Use the poll's `vote()` function to cast a vote.
-Te object parameter must have a property for each poll option name.
+The object parameter must have a property for each poll option name.
 The value must be an integer between 0 and 5 (the higher the better, no "bad" or "excellent" rank to be speaking-language-independant).

 ```javascript
 myPoll.vote({ Matrix: 5, Stargate: 1, Ghostbusters: 0, Terminator: 2 })